 These are the industry standard, each with thousands of reviews you can read on Amazon.
 They’re “cheap,” but they work.

 It may take a little while to get confident with using these measuring tools.
 But there are many tutorials online.
-What measurements should you track?
+So, what measurements should you track?

 These are 3 easy ones you can track without any assistance: